ecammnetwork/minimal-mistakes/docs/_ecamm-live-first-facebook-live/005-second-broadcast-overlays-scenes.md

 _See also:_ [Full Details on editing Text overlays in our manual.](/ecamm-live-manual/003-using-overlays/#text-overlays) {:.notice}

 You can add as many Overlays as you'd like to your Scene.
 Let's add a second—an image you can use for your logo.
-We'll start by clicking the {% inlineicon addimage 20 graybutton %}Add Image Overlay{% endinlineicon %} Image Overlay Button.
+We'll start by clicking the {% inlineicon addimage 20 inverted %}Add Image Overlay{% endinlineicon %} button.
 A file selection browser will appear over the Main Window.
 Select your image, then click <samp>Open</samp> to have it appear on the Main Window.
 You can now drag it into position, and resize as needed.

 These two overlays are now listed under the <samp>Overlays</samp> menu ➝ <samp>Show in Current Scene</samp> heading.
-You have the option of dragging any Overlay up to the "Show in All Scenes" sections.
-When you create new scenes afterwards, these will automatically appear in those scenes.
-Since this is handy for something like a logo, let's drag the Image Overlay into the Show in All Scenes area.
+You have the option of dragging any Overlay up to the <samp>Show in All Scenes</samp> section.
+When you create new Scenes afterwards, these will automatically appear in those Scenes.
+Since this is handy for something like a logo, let's drag the Image Overlay into the <samp>Show in All Scenes</samp> area.

 ## Build Scene 2 — Your Main Presentation

 In Scenes Window, click the <samp>+</samp> icon to create a new Scene.
-The Main Window will switch to the new scene immediately.
-Name your new scene.
-If you have your logo Overlay set to "Show in All Scenes", it will appear on the Main Window in the same place as in the previous scene.
+The Main Window will switch to the new Scene immediately.
+Name your new Scene.
+If you have your logo Overlay set to "Show in All Scenes", it will appear on the Main Window in the same place as in the previous Scene.

 Return to the Overlays Window.
-Click the {% inlineicon addtext 20 graybutton %}Add Text Overlay{% endinlineicon %} New Text Overlay Button to create a new Overlay, edit it to your liking, and save it.
+Click the {% inlineicon addtext 20 inverted %}Add Text Overlay{% endinlineicon %} button to create a new Overlay, edit it to your liking, and save it.
 Move it to your desired position within the Main Window.

 In the Scenes Window, select the previous Scene—click the {% inlineicon run-scene 40 %}Run Scene{% endinlineicon %} icon to the left of the Scene name to activate it.
 Note how the Main Window changes.
-Notice how each scene automatically gets its own numbered keyboard shortcut, <kbd title="command">⌘</kbd>1–9, according to the order of the scenes, top-to-bottom.
+Notice how each Scene automatically gets its own numbered keyboard shortcut, <kbd title="command">⌘</kbd>1–9, according to the order of the Scenes, top-to-bottom.
 If your Scenes Window is hidden, you can still use the keyboard shortcuts or the Scenes dropdown menu in the Main Window or at the top of your display.

 **_Note:_** Make sure you press the <kbd title="command">⌘</kbd> key to activate the Scenes keyboard shortcuts.
 Pressing the number only will select _different camera sources_ in the same manner.
 {:.notice}